ucsd-cse231-w21/chocopy-wasm-compiler/proposals/destructuring.md

 ```

-## Flow
+## Flow (copied from python documentation)

 - If the target list is a single target with no trailing comma, optionally in parentheses, the
-  object is assigned tothat target.
+  object is assigned to that target.
 - Else: The object must be an iterable with the same number of items as there are targets in the
   target list, and the items are assigned, from left to right, to the corresponding targets.
-  - If the target list contains one target prefixed with an asterisk, called a “starred” target: The
+  - If the target list contains one target prefixed with an asterisk, called a "starred" target: The
     object must be an iterable with at least as many items as there are targets in the target list,
     minus one.
 The first items of the iterable are assigned, from left to right, to the targets
     before the starred target.
 The final items of the iterable are assigned to the targets after the